Arrests at the Miami International Airport

 Since the September 11, 2001, terrorist attacks, airports around the country have instituted a zero-tolerance policy regarding state and federal law violations.
 Miami International Airport (MIA) is no exception.

 Law enforcement officers at Miami International Airport are adamant about issuing notices to appear in court, or even making arrests, especially for prohibited items violations.
-The most common cases involve prohibited items such as firearms or other dangerous weapons in carry-on luggage.
-In many of these instances, the passenger did not realize that the prohibited items were in a carry-on bag.
+Many of these arrests are made by the Airport District Police for offenses such as bringing a prohibited item in carry-on luggage.
+Those prohibited items can include a concealed weapon such as a knife or firearm.
+In many of these cases, the passenger did not realize that the prohibited items were in a carry-on bag.

 Charges for the criminal offense of possession, in Florida, require knowledge, yet MIA law enforcement officials have detained individuals even when the circumstances failed to fully indicate the requisite knowledge.

-Now, with President Trump's executive order banning Muslims and protests erupting at airports all across the country –including Miami International (MIA) – law enforcement officers at the MIA police department, Transportation Security Administration (TSA), Department of Homeland Security (DHS), and the U.S. Customs Border Protection (CBP) will likely be even more intolerant of airport security violations.
+Now, with President Trump's executive order banning Muslims and protests erupting at airports all across the country, including at Miami International (MIA), law enforcement officers at the MIA police department, Transportation Security Administration (TSA), Department of Homeland Security (DHS), and the U.S. Customs Border Protection (CBP) will likely be even more intolerant of airport security violations.

 Attorney for Airport Security Violations in Miami, FL